apple-phi/idp/code-structure-writeup.md

 # Code structure write-up

+Full code available at https://github.com/apple-phi/idp.
 An explanation of the code structure, as required by the assignment.
 In general, the principles which guided the code structure were:

 - **Encapsulation**: The project uses classes to encapsulate related data and functions.
 For example, the Robot class in `src/robot.h` encapsulates robot-related data and operations.
 - **Modularity**: The code is divided into object-oriented classes and methods, each of which has a single responsibility.